Stack interchange

 A directional interchange, colloquially known as a stack interchange, is a type of grade-separated junction between two controlled-access highways that allows for free-flowing movement to and from all directions of traffic.
 These interchanges eliminate the problems of weaving, have the highest vehicle capacity, and vehicles travel shorter distances when compared to different types of interchanges.

 The first directional interchange built in the world was the Four Level Interchange which opened to Los Angeles traffic in 1949.

 Definition

-A directional interchange is a grade separated junction between two roads where all turns that require crossing over or under the opposite road's lanes of travel in order to complete the turn utilize ramps that make a direct or semi-direct connection.
-The difference between direct and semi-direct connections is how much the motorist deviates from the intended direction of travel while on the ramp; direct ramps are shorter and can handle higher traveling speeds than semi-direct.
+A directional interchange is a grade separated junction between two roads where all turns that require crossing over or under the opposite road's lanes of travel to complete the turn utilize ramps that make a direct or semi-direct connection.
+The difference between direct and semi-direct connections is how much the motorist deviates from the intended direction of travel while on the ramp.
+Direct ramps are shorter and can handle higher traveling speeds than semi-direct.